zainthedev/zainthedev/personal-readme.md

 In general, then, I think people who are disrespectful or rude to others make me grumpy.

 ### How do I like to give feedback?
-For a general feedback, I like to use voice chat or face-to-face conversation.
+For general feedback, I like to use voice chat or face-to-face conversation.
 For more detailed feedback, I find text works better, especially instant messages.

 ### How do I like to receive feedback?